Don't take yourself so seriously

-When we Dream with God it is so important that we don’t take ourselves so seriously.
-Many believers take their role in seeing their dream fulfilled totally upon their own shoulders.
-Finding it hard to relax, rest, and simply trust the good Father to work it out with them perfectly.
+When we Dream with God it is so important that we don't take ourselves so seriously.
+Many believers take their role in seeing their dream fulfilled is totally upon their own shoulders.
+Resulting in finding it hard to relax, rest, and simply trust the good Father to work it out with them perfectly.

 The following is adapted from an interview with Bill Johnson.